Monday, April 25, 2011

 That, for me, is the rub, especially if it is true--that the Tea Party sees their freedom only (or mostly) in fiscal conservatism, rather than in uprooting the anti-Constitutional legislation of coercion that has been allowed to survive not only debate, but to survive through various courts including the Supreme Court.

-Why is it ok for members of the Tea Party to authorize or approve the spending of money on the dole if it is simply less money, enough less to make them happy to spend any at all?
-In other words, why is it ok to spend $5 trillion on Medicaid if it isn't ok to spend $15 trillion?
-Why is it ok to spend $500 million on a State's food stamp program, when they don't think its ok to spend $900 million?
+Why is it OK for members of the Tea Party to authorize or approve the spending of money on the dole if it is simply less money, enough less to make them happy to spend any at all?
+In other words, why is it OK to spend $5 trillion on Medicaid if it isn't OK to spend $15 trillion?
+Why is it OK to spend $500 million on a State's food stamp program, when they don't think its OK to spend $900 million?
 Where (and why) does the subjective line exist?

 It is a subjective line, because there should be no line.
 Charity exists where charity is felt, not by local or State officials who have no right to redistribute what Peter has to feed Paul.
 It exists where concerned individuals and charitable institutions exist to feed, clothe, house, and give medical care to 'Paul'.
 That would be an Originalist interpretation, not necessarily on all government charity, but on such programs as social security, which is enforced on both employees and employers, yet which pays so little after retirement that anyone living only from that finds themselves in the poor column when compared to their wage-earning or pension-earning neighbors.